-- A taxpayer would be required to pay just the measure of the disputed taxes and will get complete waiver of interest and penalty, if he pays by 31st March, 2020.
-The individuals, who will benefit the plan after 31st March, 2020 should pay some extra sum.
+- A taxpayer would be required to pay just the measure of the disputed taxes and will get a complete waiver of interest and penalty, if he pays by 31st March 2020.
+The individuals, who will benefit from the plan after 31st March 2020 should pay some extra sum.
 The plan will stay open till 30th June 2020.

 - A simplified GST return will be executed from the 1st April, 2020.
 It will make return filing basic with features like SMS based filing for nil return, return pre-filling, improved input tax credit flow and general simplification.
 Dynamic QR-code is proposed for purchaser invoices.
 GST parameters will be caught when payment for purchases is made through the QR-code.

 On Financial Markets, about strengthening of the bond market, certain specified categories of Government securities would be opened fully for non-resident investors, apart from being at one's fingertips for domestic investors as well.